EngageDC/dirt/README.md

 # dirt
 Dirt is a slightly opinionated deployment tool for getting projects Done In Record Time -- designed with teams in mind.

+Dirt can assist you and your team with creating and configuring web projects as well as deploying them to staging and production environments.
+Dirt also handles database dumping, allowing you to easily sync data between dev/staging/production environments.

 > **Note:** Dirt is a work in progress and is not quite ready for showtime yet.

 ![Screenshot of dirt in action](http://i.imgur.com/qAw55hK.gif)